semal7100/SoftwareEnginnering/homework01.md

   <br>
   Q.3) List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.<br>
   Ans:<br>
+        The four essential difficulties of developing software systems that Brooks identifies are:<br>
+         1. complexity  <br>
+         2. conformity <br>
+         3. changeability  <br>
+         4. invisibility <br>
+  Q.4)Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.<br>
+  Ans:<br>
+  According to Brooks , there are no silver bullets in software engineering.
+He explained silver bullet as inventions that will do for software productivity, reliability, and simplicity what electronics, transistors, and large-scale integration did for computer hardware.
+He further states that one cannot expect ever to see twofold gains every two years.<br>

+  Q.5)In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
+Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.
+  Q.6)In lecture, we discussed the importance of the following concepts to software engineers: abstractions, conversations, specification, translation, and iteration.
+Define each of these concepts as they are related to software engineering and discuss their importance.